12 Unfailing Press Release Writing Rules to Instantly Achieve Excellent Online Exposure

 Contributing to charity or other causes

-Opening a new office or businesses
+Opening a new office or business

 Participating in a local event